MayaPosch/Sarge/README.md

 ## Supported flag types ##

 Sarge supports both short and long options, prefixed by one or two dashes ('-') respectively.
+The short option can be left empty, which will only enable the long option.

 Short option: `-h`.